 If you have not grilled a whole chicken standing upright on a beer can, you are missing a real treat!
 It is like rotisserie chicken but not as greasy tasting.
 Basically you take a beer can (feel free to substitute a pop can) 1/2 full of liquid, place it in a large open end of the chicken and cook it standing on end.
 The chicken cooks from the inside out, if done properly, the skin will be crispy and inside of the chicken will be tender and juicy.

 First you need a whole chicken.
-We grill beer can chicken all the time, and most of the time we will do 2, they are that good.
+We grill beer can chicken all the time, and most of the time we will do 2 at a time, they are that good.

 You will need to butter the skin otherwise it may become rubbery I cut about an eighth of a stick of butter, and while holding the wax paper end rub it all over the chickens skin.
 This will also get you a golden brown bird that photographs well.